mchappyneil/dungeons-and-delirium/README.md

 # Dungeons and Delirium

-An AI-powered, Dungeons & Dragons-inspired text adventure featuring an absurd, _chaotic_ AI-powered Dungeon Master.
+A Dungeons & Dragons-inspired text adventure featuring an absurd, _chaotic_ AI-powered Dungeon Master.
 This project uses FastAPI and Python for the backend, and a React (Vite) frontend.

 ---